Open Source Software¶

 How to Run Your Open Source Software Project¶

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level, all you need to do is put your code online somewhere that is likely to last a long time.
-You can make your code citeable by assigning it a DOI (as discussed in the section on rr-open-data-steps).
+You can make your code citeable by assigning it a DOI [def] (as discussed in the section on Sharing and Archiving Data).
 This helps ensure that you get proper credit if people use or build upon your work.

 Welcome Users by Adding Information to Your README¶